How Expert Rankings Work

 How To Improve Your Standing

 The most durable way to improve your standing is to do better work and present clearer evidence of that work.
-Strong profiles usually share a few traits: specific offers, coherent niche positioning, credible proof, legitimate testimonials, and fewer contradictions between what is claimed and what can be verified.
+Strong profiles usually share a few traits: specific offers, coherent niche positioning, credible results, legitimate testimonials, and fewer contradictions between what is claimed and what can be verified.

 Attempts to shortcut trust usually do the opposite.
 The system is built to reward integrity and consistency over performative growth tactics.